Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 Operator

-Greetings and welcome to the Bright Horizons Family Solutions Second Quarter 2017 Conference Call.
+Greetings and welcome to the Bright Horizons Family Solutions second quarter 2017 conference call.
 At this time all participants are in a listen-only mode.
 An interactive question-and-answer session will follow the formal presentation.
 As a reminder, this conference is being recorded.

 I would now like to turn the conference over to your host, Mr. David Lissy.
 Thank you.
 You may begin.